ercan5535/Medium.com-Copy-ASP.NET-ReactJS/README.md

 # Description

 It is a medium.com copy with ASP.NET micro services and React JS.<br>
-Cookies are used for JWT Token operations.
+Cookies are used for JWT Tokens storing.
 <br>
 <br>